upb-uc4/hlf-chaincode/README.md

 ```
  {
     "name": "addExistingMatriculationData",                                     # Name of the test
-    "type": "addMatriculationData_FAILURE",                                     # identify the structure of the test
+    "type": "addMatriculationData_FAILURE",                                     # identify the structure of the test - the assigned value has to match a value in the test-code
     "setup": {                                                                  # the setup for the test that simulates the initial ledger state
       "matriculationDataContract": [
         "0000001",